satish-pati/GPU_SIMULATOR/README.md

 # RISC-V Multi-Core Simulator

 ## Overview
 This project is a multi-core simulator inspired by [Ripes](https://github.com/mortbopet/Ripes).
 The simulator models a **4-core RISC-V processor**, that execute instructions concurrently while sharing memory.
-This is **Phase 1** of the project, with a future goal to convert the cores into GPU cores.
+This is **Phase 1** of the project, currently developed in **Python and C++**, with a future goal to extend one based on feasibility and convert the cores into GPU cores.

 ### Steps to Run
 ## Python Version